 Types of Class Action Lawsuits

 Some class action lawsuits are commonly associated with defective products.
 When a company or manufacturer fails to issue product safety recalls for consumers and knowingly allows them to purchase and use a defective product, they are negligent.
+One current example is the Talcum Powder MDL against Johnson & Johnson and other manufacturers.
+If you want more details on this case, our talcum powder cancer lawyers can tell you everything about it and even help you if you think you have a valid claim.

 Failure to protect consumers from potential harm demands accountability.
 Some examples of dangerous products that are often linked to injury include: